Shell extends Cove offer deadline

-LONDON Oil major Royal Dutch Shell (RDSa.L) extended the deadline on Thursday for shareholder acceptances for its 1.1 billion pounds ($1.8 billion) offer for Cove Energy COVE.L to June 27.
+LONDON Oil major Royal Dutch Shell (RDSa.L) extended the deadline on Thursday for shareholder acceptances for its $1.8 billion offer for Cove Energy COVE.L to June 27.

 However, Shell, which has so far received valid acceptances from about 5 percent of Cove shareholders, did not raise its 220 pence per share bid, which is below a rival offer from Thailand's PTT Exploration and Production PTTE.BK.